jsxgraph/jsxgraph_website/src/resources/logosciting/_logos.section.md

 ## Combined Word and Figurative Mark ('banner')

-The banner-style JSXGraph logo with word mark is also available with a colored background, making it ideal for use in headers, presentations, or promotional materials.
+The banner-style JSXGraph logo is also available with a colored background, making it ideal for use in headers, presentations, or promotional materials.

 <img src="{{ relBase }}/media/logos/jsxgraph/png/screen/jsxgraph-logo_banner-solid-text-solid.png" class="w-30 w-25-over-lg">